Travel to School

 North Somerset Council Home-to-School Transport

-For the majority of students travelling to Backwell School from within the school's catchment area transport is provided by the Local Authority.
+For the majority of students travelling to Backwell School from within the school's catchment area (Cleeve, Claverham and Yatton) transport is provided by the Local Authority.
 This may be either by school bus or, in the case of older students, by train or public bus.

 For full details regarding eligibility and how to apply for a transport pass, please see the North Somerset website by clicking on the link below.
 Alternatively, please call the School Transport Team on 01934 634 715

 To view or download North Somerset Council's timetable for school buses to Backwell School, please click on the following link to Home to School Transport Routes page and click on the 'Mainstream Secondary School Timetable'.
 You will find timetables for Backwell School on pages 2 - 6.

 For those living outside our catchment area but choosing to send their child to Backwell School there are a few transport options:

 Out-of-Catchment Coach Service